-When the MFD powers up, the power-up screen (Figure 1-7) displays the following information:
+When the MFD powers up, the splash screen (Figure 1-5) displays the following information:

 - System version

 - Copyright

 - Land database name and version

+- Safe Taxi database information

+- Terrain database name and version

+- Airport Terrain database name and version

 - Obstacle database name and version

-- Terrain database name and version

-- Aviation database name, version, and effective dates - SafeTaxi database version and effective dates - Chartview or FliteCharts database version and effective dates
+- Aviation database name, version, and effective dates

+- FliteCharts/ChartView database information

-Current database information includes database type, cycle number, or valid operating dates.
-Review the listed information for currency (to ensure that no databases have expired).
+Current database information includes valid operating dates, cycle number, and database type.
+When this information has been reviewed for currency (to ensure that no databases have expired), the pilot is prompted to continue.